The Dalotek Affair: Reception

-Review website AnorakZone.com ranks "The Dalotek Affair" the worst episode of UFO, writing that it shows the series "at its most tacky and inane" and the cast "at their least charming".
-The website is critical of Foster's depiction, arguing that his use of SHADO's amnesia agent "as a kind of reverse rohypnol" to make advances on Carson is "an inexplicably amoral piece of characterisation".
-Commenting that the episode seems "woefully dated" by Foster's passes at Carson, John Kenneth Muir calls the episode "stylishly rendered" even if the plot about the alien's jammer is dull.
+Review website The Anorak Zone considered "The Dalotek Affair" to be the worst episode of UFO, writing that it shows the series "at its most tacky and inane" and the cast "at their least charming".
+The website was critical of Foster's depiction, arguing that his use of SHADO's amnesia agent "as a kind of reverse rohypnol" to make advances on Carson is "an inexplicably amoral piece of characterisation".